mathpn/karakeep-miniflux-webhook/README.md

   miniflux:
 ```

-### Fill environment variables

-Copy the `.env.example` file to `.env` and make the necessary changes.
-If you follow the same setup provided above, you only need to fill `HOARDER_API_TOKEN` and `WEBHOOK_SECRET`.
-Generate the Hoarder API token directly in the Hoarder web interface (Settings → API Keys).

-As stated in the [documentation](https://miniflux.app/docs/webhooks.html), the webhook secret is generated when you enable the webhook integration (Settings → Integrations → Webhook → Enable webhook).
-Copy the secret to the `.env` file.
-The Webhook URL should be in the format `http://<SERVICE_NAME>:<PORT>/webhook`.
-Using the example configuration provided here: `http://hoarder-miniflux-webhook:8080/webhook`.
+### 3. Set Up Environment Variables

+1. Copy `.env.example` to `.env`
+2. Configure the required variables:
+   - `HOARDER_API_TOKEN`: Generate this in Hoarder (Settings → API Keys)
+   - `WEBHOOK_SECRET`: Generated when enabling webhooks in Miniflux, as described [here](https://miniflux.app/docs/webhooks.html)
+   - `SAVE_NEW_ENTRIES`: Set to `true` to save all new entries (default: `false`)

+### 4. Configure Miniflux Webhook

+In Miniflux:

+1. Go to Settings → Integrations → Webhook
+2. Enable webhook
+3. Set the Webhook URL to: `http://hoarder-miniflux-webhook:8080/webhook`
+4. Copy the generated webhook secret to your `.env` file

+### 5. Deploy

-### Restart the Hoarder services
+Restart the Hoarder services:

-In the directory of the Hoarder docker compose file:

 ```bash
 docker compose down
 docker compose build
 docker compose up -d
 ```

+## Important Notes

+- If using a reverse proxy, no additional configuration is needed as services communicate through Docker's internal network
+- Setting `SAVE_NEW_ENTRIES=true` may result in a large number of entries being saved to Hoarder

+## Support

+For issues, suggestions, or improvements, please open an issue in the GitHub repository.